fusionbox/django-argonauts/README.md

 - `/foo/` renders `/foo.html` OR `/foo/index.html` OR `/foo`
 - This works for an directory depth

-## Behaviors
+## Behavior
 Behaviors are a [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) way of re-using common fields and methods on models.
 Behaviors function seamlessly through python inheritance and are fully configurable.
 Behaviors also support multi-inheritance so adding multiple behaviors to a single model is as easy as inheriting from each behavior you wish to add.

 ### Standard Usage
     from fusionbox.behaviors import TimeStampable